 You should also make sure there is either a dominance on palette knife work or brushwork.
 You probably shouldn’t use both equally throughout your painting as it may look slightly confusing.

 If I use mostly palette knife work in my painting, I could incorporate small areas of visible brushwork to break things up.
 On the other hand, if I mostly use brushwork, I could break things up with small areas of thick palette knife strokes.

 Just remember that you need all the elements in your painting to work well together.
-There is no point having some beautiful strokes of color in your painting from a palette knife if they do not fit with the rest of the painting.
+There is no point in having some beautiful strokes of color in your painting from a palette knife if they do not fit with the rest of the painting.

 My painting below is a demonstration of both palette knife work and brushwork.
 I used the palette knife to build up that thick texture on the canvas, particularly for the sun.
 I used the brush to add some of the finer details.